vlayer-xyz/vlayer/book/src/javascript/react-hooks.md

 {{#endtabs }}

 ## Context Providers
-Wrap the application with the required React Context Providers and configure the desired connectors and chains to enable `@vlayer/react` hooks.
+Wrap the application with the required [React Context Providers](https://react.dev/learn/passing-data-deeply-with-context) and configure the desired connectors and chains to enable `@vlayer/react` hooks.

-### Example
 ```javascript
 import { WagmiProvider, http, createConfig } from "wagmi";
 import { optimismSepolia, foundry } from "wagmi/chains";